lroe34/csi-43c9-capstone-tuberculosis/README.md

 ## Developer Docs
 Both frontend and backend use yarn.
 To run, use the command `yarn dev` in both the frontend and backend directories.
 - In order to use features such as login, signup, or save, it is necessary to locally have a mongoDB instance.
-In the `/backend` directory, created a `.env` file and assign your MongoDB URI to a variable there.
+In the `/backend` directory, create a `.env` file and assign your MongoDB URI to a variable there.
 It should resemble: `MONGO_URI=mongodb+srv://<your-mongo-uri>`